Hathersage St. Michael's C of E (A) Primary School

 You need to provide your own container (ideally about 15 litres) and some compost (peat free if possible) and we will provide you with a Charlotte potato tuber for 50p.

 This event is open to everyone and is being run by the Horticultural Society.
-The aim is to plant your potato in a pot or a bucket during the week beginning 22nd March and harvest it 100 days later around 1st July.
+The aim is to plant your potato in a pot or a bucket during the 3rd week in March and harvest it 100 days later around 1st July.
 Once harvested, clean your freshly dug potatoes and weigh them and send your photos to HHS.
 Start chitting (putting it in a light place indoors and letting it sprout) your tuber straight away.

-We hope you all enjoyed the display of beautiful and creative poppies that every child made as a school contribution to the ‘Hathersage Remembers’ War Memorial.
+Remembrance Day - We hope you all enjoyed the display of beautiful and creative poppies that every child made as a school contribution to the ‘Hathersage Remembers’ War Memorial.

 Hope Valley Climate Action Visit